 Following the Canterbury Earthquakes of 2010-2011, and the wider realisation that land and buildings can be severely affected by earthquakes, the New Zealand Geotechnical Society (NZGS), in cooperation with the Ministry of Business, Innovation & Employment (MBIE) and other organisations, have produced a set of Earthquake Geotechnical Engineering Modules.
 These are aimed at assisting geotechnical professionals to identify ground hazards resulting from earthquakes and provide appropriate mitigation approaches to improve the resilience of buildings and infrastructure.

-These guidance documents represent state-of-the-practice for geotechnical design in New Zealand and geotechnical professionals preparing earthworks requirements and geotechnical assessments in accordance with the Co-Lab RITS are expected to have a working knowledge of these documents and capability of applying the recommended approaches and procedures.
+These guidance documents represent state-of-the-practice for geotechnical design in New Zealand and geotechnical professionals preparing earthworks requirements and geotechnical assessments in accordance with the RITS and users are expected to have a working knowledge of these documents and capability of applying the recommended approaches and procedures.

 The latest version of the best practice guidelines listed below are deemed to form part of the RITS and should be followed, where appropriate.
 Further references relating to specific earthworks and geotechnical hazards are included where applicable.